midwayjs/pandora/docs/source/en/glossary.md

 EndPoint is a data aggregation end of every different type, its function is to classify or aggregate the collected data.

-Example: there are different EndPoints, such as MetricsEndPoint, used to collect Metrics; HealthEndPoint is used to manage application health status; ErrorEndPoint is used to collect error logs.
+Example: there are different EndPoints, such as MetricsEndPoint, used to collect the metrics; HealthEndPoint is used to manage the application health status; ErrorEndPoint is used to collect the error logs.

 ### Indicator

 > Indicator

-The client part of the EndPoint, each EndPoint relates to multiple indicators, which is connected by the IPC.
+The client part of the EndPoint, each EndPoint relates to the multiple indicators, which is connected by the IPC.

 Each Indicator contains specific data values, such as a specific error, a specific configuration object, and so on.